-Most productivity advice starts in the wrong place.
+Most career advice starts in the wrong place.

-It starts with systems.
-With habits.
-With tools and tactics and optimizations.
+It starts with resumes.
+With LinkedIn optimization.
+With networking tactics and interview prep.
 It assumes you already know where you’re going and just need help getting there faster.

-But what if the problem isn’t speed?
-What if the problem is direction?
+But what if the problem isn’t your job search strategy?
+What if the problem is that you don’t know what you’re searching for?

-You can build the most efficient systems in the world, but if they’re pointed at the wrong destination, efficiency just gets you to the wrong place faster.
-This is why so many high achievers feel empty despite their accomplishments—they optimized brilliantly for goals they never consciously chose.
+You can build the most efficient career systems in the world, but if they’re pointed at the wrong destination, efficiency just gets you to the wrong place faster.
+This is why so many high achievers feel empty despite their accomplishments — they optimized brilliantly for career goals they never consciously chose.

-Before you can build a life strategy, you need a north star.
+Before you can build a career strategy, you need a north star.
 Before tactics, you need direction.
 Before “how,” you need “why.”

 Why Direction Comes Before Systems

-Most personal productivity systems are GPS without destinations.
-They help you manage tasks, track habits, and organize your time.
+Most career tools are GPS without destinations.
+They help you manage applications, track networking, and optimize your resume.
 They’re excellent at the “how.”
 But they assume you’ve already answered the harder questions:

-- What am I actually trying to build with my life?
+- What kind of professional life am I actually trying to build?

-- What trade-offs am I willing to make?
+- What career trade-offs am I willing to make?

 These questions don’t have obvious answers.
 They require reflection, honesty, and sometimes uncomfortable clarity about what you value versus what you think you should value.